The following information is intended as a guide to copyright and does not constitute legal advice.

 If you can't find the creator's contact details or it has been posted without attribution, you can try a reverse image search to find the first instance of that image being posted.

-If you aren't convinced that you've found the original image and/or don't know how to attribute it, try to find another suitable image, or speak to a member of the Library team or the University's legal expert on copyright.
+If you aren't convinced that you've found the original image and/or don't know how to attribute it, try to find another suitable image, or speak to a member of the Library team.